 PRG stands for POST/Redirect/GET pattern.
 The forms on the web pages generally implement only using the P-POST part of the PRG pattern.
 That leads to the Confirm Form Resubmission error.
 Instead, the PRG pattern should apply entirely.

-Whenever any page needs a form on it, design it in such a way that it does not post the data directly to the server.
-Instead, try to add one page between that page and the actual page after it.
+Whenever any page needs a form, design it so it does not post the data directly to the server.
+Instead, add one page between that page and the actual page afterward.

-By doing so, you will be able to post the form data to that page.
-Do any data processing that is necessary to do on that page and then sends it to the server.
+By doing so, you can post the form data to that page.
+Do any data processing that is necessary to do on that page and then send it to the server.
 The user can not see the second page as the action field of the form is the first page.

 Thus, the last method that the browser would remember would be GET instead of POST.
 Therefore, there won’t be a Confirm Form Resubmission dialog pop-up on refreshing the page accidentally.
 Here’s a quick example of this offered by Mike from Stack Overflow: